ryan-mcclue/ryan-mcclue/src/knowledge.md

 Specific semihosting (reading a file) interrupt request also handled over SWO Programmers by default do not provide power

+To save UART pins for application, can use SWO (single-wire-output) (kind of like a single TX pin?)
+SWO is part of the ARM CoreSight Debug block which usually is part of Cortex-M3, M4 and M7 Segger RTT is faster and doesn't require more pins.
+However, uses more RAM on target

 Always use oscilloscope/logic analyser to verify signals make sense

 So, when reporting issue: